The Constitution of the Student Polity

 - The Delegate Council should obey local, state, and federal law, as well as the policies of the Polity of St. John’s College.

-- In accordance with the above, the Delegate Council shall not discriminate and shall discourage discrimination against individuals on the basis of factors including but not limited to: race, sex, age, religion, disability, color, national origin, military status, marital status, parental status, sexual orientation, socioeconomic status, gender identity or expression.
+- The Delegate Council shall not discriminate and shall discourage discrimination against individuals on the basis of factors including but not limited to: race, sex, age, religion, disability, color, national origin, military status, marital status, parental status, sexual orientation, socioeconomic status, gender identity, or expression or any other factors in accordance with the above.

-- In accordance with Section 4.1 of the General Provisions of the Polity of St. John’s College, the Delegate Council will discourage the restriction of any individual’s freedom of public speech, assembly, expression, or association.
+- The Delegate Council will discourage the restriction of any individual’s freedom of public speech, assembly, expression, or association.

 Article I: Membership